IHE/HIE-Whitepaper/README.md

 information about Leslie Ramsi, a male born on May-2-1968, can be distinguished from that of Leslie Ramsi, a female born on July-23-1987.

-The Patient Demographics Query ([PDQ](http://profiles.ihe.net/ITI/TF/Volume1/ch-8.html)) profile enables client systems to discover full identity information on a Patient given some set of demographics information the client knows.
+The Patient Demographics Query [(PDQ)](http://profiles.ihe.net/ITI/TF/Volume1/ch-8.html)) Profile enables client systems to discover full identity information on a Patient given some set of demographics information the client knows.
 The premise of this profile is that the PDQ service will be made available by systems with more comprehensive and more accurate demographic information about patients than other systems.